CatalanCabbage/notes/system-design/7-databases-1.md

 - **Semi-structured data**: Mix of structured and unstructured data.
 Usually stored in XML, JSON, etc.

 > Throughput: Actions (like Transactions) per second

+## Why not keep everything in-memory?
+- RAM costs more than disks
+- Disks are much more durable

+As long as the data fits in-memory, we can use the disk to store the WAL to be loaded after crashes.
+This provides durability.
+In-memory databases can be extended to work with data larger than the memory by writing to disk but caching the most recently used disk block, evicting the least recently used block.
+This is similar to what OSs do withh virtual memory, but a DB can manage memory at a more granular level since it deals with individual pages and keys.
+### Why are disks slower than in-memory?
+Counterintuitively, the performance advantage of in-memory databases is not that they don't need to read from disk.
+Even in a disk-based DB, we might never need to read from disk - the OS caches recently loaded disk blocks in memory anyway.
+They're faster since they can avoid the overheads of encoding in-memory data to a format that can be written to the disk.

 ## Relational (SQL) Databases
 Modelled based on the normalized relationship between data.
 ACID compliant.